 A digital transformation strategy lays out the business case for the project and shows a board how the technology may improve key metrics.
 A strategy will also help you understand which areas of the business should be tackled first ‑ and how.
-“Often there’s a gap between the owner or CEO and the capacity of the middle managers to deliver” [on a technology project], Heaton says.

 For example, a CEO may think that if installing a CRM with the sales team increases revenue, a marketing automation tool will have the same impact.
 However, better marketing will generate more leads and opportunities, not necessarily more revenue.

-A strategy will help you understand the nuances in the functions in your business, Heaton says.
+A strategy will help you understand the nuances in the functions in your business.
 A targeted strategy may also help generate the highest ROI.
 Iconic fashion brand Burberry turned to digital transformation to catch up to the competition.
 It focused on the important issues ‑ improving customer experience and rationalising systems.
 It wasn’t one project, but a number of self-contained projects that each targeted a specific area for improvement.
 The strategy carried out by former CEO, Angela Ahrendts, helped turn the brand around – doubling sales and increasing the share price by 250 per cent.

 Finally, a digital transformation strategy will ensure staff affected by the change will be willing and able to embrace their new roles.
 CRMs are a complex technology, businesses often install with too little support for staff.
 They fail to understand that technology itself doesn’t manage customer relationships, it manages the data in customer relationships.
-If your staff don’t know how to input the right data, then they won’t get the right information out, Heaton says.
+If your staff don’t know how to input the right data, then they won’t get the right information out.